Hirzahida/home_health_rating/README.md

 2. What are the key factors within patient improvement metrics that most strongly influence star ratings.
 3. If flu shot compliance is increased by 10%, what impact would that have on star ratings, and in which states should we prioritize this initiative?

-## Installation
-The code can be opened in a Jupyter Notebook and requires Python 3.3.

 ## File Descriptions

 The following files are provided to support the analysis: